What do your friends call you?

 What’s the most interesting thing happening in Indy right now?

-Favorite local brewery, distillery or winery?
-(Or if not a drinker, then favorite eatery.)
+Favorite local brewery, distillery, or winery?

 Last trip you took?